The 10 Best 50th Birthday Ideas in London

 Relax at Beaumont Spa

 Beauty comes from within, or so the old saying goes.
 And that may well be true, but we’re damn sure a spa day wouldn’t hurt.
 The Art Deco, white marble Beaumont Spa has a sauna, steam room, hammam, and a comprehensive menu of treatments to suit the most discerning birthday woman or man.
 This is certainly the most pampering option on our list of 50th birthday ideas in London.
+And don't let the pampering stop there either.
+Book one of the greatest serviced apartments that London has to offer, and feel like true royalty on your special birthday trip.

 Shop for gifts in Mayfair